 - 3. Each fish or fish product shall have affixed to it a tag bearing the same information listed in § 3.11.2(D)(2) of this Part. - 4.
 The sale of this product shall be accompanied by a receipt showing: - a.
-The date of sale; - b.
-Name, address, and permit number of the aquaculture facility; - c.
-Numbers and species of striped bass sold; - d.
+The date of sale: - b.
+Name, address, and permit number of the aquaculture facility;

+- Numbers and species of striped bass sold; - d.
 Name of purchaser. - 5.
 Fish shipped in the round and filleted by the seller, shall have the tag removed and wrapped in with the fillets when sold. - 6.
-The consignee of each subsequent sale shall retain a copy of the bill of lading or similar accountable document for one (1) year, and make it available to the Department upon request.

-E. Commercial Striped Bass Tags: Each individual striped bass shall be immediately marked with tags available from DEM.
+The consignee of each subsequent sale shall retain a copy of the bill of lading or similar accountable document for one (1) year, and make it available to the Department upon request. - E. Commercial Striped Bass Tags: Each individual striped bass shall be immediately marked\tagged at the point of sale with a striped bass dealer tags available from DEM.
 No striped bass may be sold unless it has been properly identified with such tag.
 DEM may designate tagging agents as appropriate.
 All designated tagging agents shall keep and maintain the required forms and reports specified by DEM.
 All tag reports and unused tags must be returned to DEM by January 1 of the following year.
 Failure to return reports and unused tags may result in the tagging agent becoming ineligible to receive striped bass tags in the future.

-3.12 Summer Flounder
+3.129Summer Flounder

-- A. Minimum size: Eighteen inches (18") - B. Season: May 3 through December 31 - C. Possession limit: Four (4) fish per person per day - D. Special shore angling sites: - Special shore angling site locations: India Point Park, Providence; Conimicut Park, Warwick; Rocky Point, Warwick; Stone Bridge, Tiverton; East and West Walls (Harbor of Refuge); Narragansett; Fort Wetherill, Jamestown; and Fort Adams, Newport - 2.
+- A. Minimum size: Eighteen Nineteen inches (18"19"). - B. Season: May 3 April 1 through December 31. - C. Possession limit: Four (4)Six (6) fish per person per day. - D. Special shore angling sites: - 1.
+Special shore angling site locations: India Point Park, Providence; Conimicut Park, Warwick; Rocky Point, Warwick; Stone Bridge, Tiverton; East and West Walls (Harbor of Refuge); Narragansett; Fort Wetherill, Jamestown; and Fort Adams, Newport. - 2.
 Minimum size: Seventeen inches (17").
-This applies to only two (2) fish of the allowed total possession limit. - Season: May 3 through December 31 - 4.
-Possession Limit: Four (4) fish per person per day.
-The minimum size of two (2) of the four (4) fish may be seventeen inches (17").
-The minimum size for the remaining two (2) fish shall be eighteen inches (18").
+This applies to only two (2) fish of the allowed total possession limit.
+The minimum size of two (2) of the four six (46) fish may be seventeen inches (17").
+The minimum size for the remaining two-four (24) fish shall be eighteen nineteen inches (18"19"). - 3.
+Season: May 3 April 1 through December 31. - 4.
+Possession Limit: Four (4)Six (6) fish per person per day.